inferno-framework/davinci-pas-test-kit/docs/Server-Details.md

 During the pended workflow test, testers will demonstrate that an update to the submitted and pended prior authorization request causes the Subscription to trigger and send a notification to Inferno.

+The v2.0.1 and v2.2.1 pended workflows differ in that Inferno expects `id-only` notification content in v2.0.1 and `full-resource` notification content in v2.2.1.

 ## Testing Limitations